p-lr/TrekMe/Readme.md

 2. Universal Transverse Mercator (UTM).

-   It can be used with setting, for example, the projection in map.json :
+   It can be used with setting, for example, the projection in map.json (advanced usage only):

    ```
    "projection": {